founderlab/frameworkstein/packages/fl-auth-server/readme.md

 Usage (server) - values shown are defaults:

-    import {configure as configureAuth, loggedIn} from 'fl-auth-server'
+    import { configure as configureAuth, loggedIn } from 'fl-auth-server'

     app = express()                       // Provide your express app configureAuth({